krusta4711/aoc2022/README.md

 **Advent of Code 2022**

-My solutions for the great Advent of Code 2022 exercises (https://adventofcode.com/2022) in java.
-The code is not always pefectly clean as I often try out things just to try them out (e.g. single liners with streams). ;-)
+My solutions for the great Advent of Code 2022 exercises (https://adventofcode.com/2022) in Java.
+The code is not always pefectly clean as I often try out things just to try them out (e.g. single liners with streams).

 ---